 character based message with a limit of 140 characters.

 Here are some initial ideas that we have come up with.
 To make these work, you need to create a

-Twitter account for your System i; then have users create their own Twitter accounts and sign up
+Twitter account for your IBM i; then have users create their own Twitter accounts and sign up

-to “follow” the account for your System i.
+to “follow” the account for your IBM i.
 When your system posts a Tweet, the users that are set up to

 to know about what’s happening will find out right away.